mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

 Before we go to the code, let's revisit some highlights.

-- Entities are objects that have unique identity.
+- Entities are objects that have a unique identity.
 They are the most closely connected to the domain and its business logic of all DDD concepts.
-- Entities represent our "dumb data" as actual "things" (nouns) and makes it smart by enabling us a programmatic way to interact with the data in a logical manner rather than just supplying getters and setters to an POJO/POCO/JSON object.
+- Entities represent our "dumb data" as actual "things" (nouns) and makes it smart by enabling us a programmatic way to interact with the data in a logical manner rather than just supplying getters and setters to a POJO/POCO/JSON object.
-- Entities typically use verbs to express its commands—its public interface.
+- Entities typically use verbs to express their commands—its public interface.
 - We use the ubiquitous language to name these actions and anything else to do with the Entity.
 - Entities must always be valid. _Invariants_ is the preferred term for our consistency (and validation) rules.